My Safe Florida Home

 - In the event that your property is damaged during a storm, be aware of unlicensed contractors.
 Make sure to verify that all potential contractors working on your home are properly licensed, insured, and qualified by the State of Florida, and that all appropriate building permits are obtained.

 - The City of Doral has contractors on standby ready to assist with clean-up and debris removal on City public roads.
 This will allow first responders to have unimpeded access in case of emergencies.
-In a continued effort to protect residents and business owners, the Code Compliance Department will be aggressively investigating all reports of illegal contracting work performed in the City.
+In a continued effort to protect residents and business owners, the Code Compliance Department will be aggressively investigating and enforcing all reports of illegal contracting work performed in the City.
+Please know that if your community is managed by a Homeowners’ Association (HOA), that HOA is responsible for their respective community debris pick-up and disposal at a designated Miami-Dade County Solid Waste facility.

-If you have yet to develop a plan utilize the Emergency Preparedness Guide For more information on the 2015 hurricane season, storm surge zones, evacuation centers, cleaning before the storm and other hurricane tips please refer to Miami Dade County Office of Emergency Management by clicking here: http://www.miamidade.gov/fire/emergency-management.asp
+If you have yet to develop a plan utilize the Emergency Preparedness Guide For more information on how to prepare for hurricane season, storm surge zones, evacuation centers, cleaning before the storm and other hurricane tips please refer to Miami Dade County Office of Emergency Management by clicking here:

 For your future reference, please find the links to several articles for further information.